TheMadProphet/Bannerlord-DevKit/README.md

 - To open the **DevKit Manager Menu**
   - Press **`F1`** (can be changed in settings).
-  - Or, run `devkit.manager` in the in-game console.
+  - Or, run `devkit.manager` in the console.
 - To open specific debug windows, use the following hotkeys:
   - **`F2`** - Mobile Party Debugger
   - **`F3`** - Campaign Events Debugger
 - Use `Shift` + window hotkey to open new instance of the window.
-- Use the available windows and tools to inspect game state and test features.

 ---